 Contact an Experienced Maryland and Washington D.C.
 Law Firm for Answers about Hospital-acquired Pneumonia

 Do not let the hospital get away with causing injury to you or a loved one.
-Contact the Baltimore medical malpractice attorneys of Schochor, Federico and Staton, P.A. today for a comprehensive evaluation of your claim.
+Contact the Baltimore medical malpractice attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. today for a comprehensive evaluation of your claim.
 We stand up to large hospitals and medical centers, holding them accountable for the harm they cause.
 Call our office today at 410-234-1000 or complete our contact form to schedule an initial consultation.
 We have offices in Baltimore and Washington, D.C.